Jelly-RDF/jelly-jvm/docs/docs/getting-started-devs.md

 *If you don't want to code anything and only use Jelly with your Apache Jena/RDF4J application, see [the dedicated guide](getting-started-plugins.md) about using Jelly-JVM as a plugin.*

 This guide explains a few of the basic functionalities of Jelly-JVM and how to use them in your code.
-Jelly-JVM is mainly written in Java, but some modules [are written entirely in Scala](user/reactive.md), as well as unit and integration tests.
+The core of Jelly-JVM is written in Java, but the reactive streaming modules [are written entirely in Scala](user/reactive.md), along with unit and integration tests.

 ## Quick start – Apache Jena